The WNY Rural AHEC Scholars Program is a unique opportunity for students in healthcare professions studies!

-This program is part of the NYS AHEC Scholars Program is a two-year, interdisciplinary program with a defined set of clinical, didactic, and community-based training activities.
-All experiential or clinical training will be conducted in rural and/or medically disadvantaged settings throughout New York State.
-Utilizing a hybrid model of in-person experiences and online modules participants will gain in-depth training on topics designed to augment patient care, such as cultural competency, social determinants of health, practice transformation, behavioral health integration, and interprofessional care coordination.
-The overarching goal of the AHEC Scholars Program is for students to gain a valuable understanding about the numerous social and cultural factors that influence an individual’s overall health and their ability to access quality care.
-By exposing students to social, financial, and cultural issues of care, this program aims to support the development of future healthcare professionals who are able to provide high-quality, patient-centric care to all members of their community.
+This program is part of the NYS AHEC Scholars Program, whose overarching goal is for students to gain a valuable understanding about the numerous social and cultural factors that influence an individual’s overall health and their ability to access quality care.
+By exposing students to social, financial, and cultural issues of care, the program aims to support the development of future healthcare professionals who are able to provide high-quality, patient-centric care to all members of their community.

 Summer 2021 dates: July 12 – July 30; Summer 2022 dates: July 11 – 29

 - Rare opportunity to gain practical, culturally relevant learning experiences